shanecharles/level-up-with-generative-testing-2019/slides/index.md

 - Looks for undiscovered bugs
 - Deeper understanding of domain
-- Generates inputs we wouldn't
+- Generates variations we wouldn't
-- Not example based

 ---
 ### But we can generate random data in